roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

     parking_slot_uuid: 76cd294f-7b4c-4e72-b204-44fb542104b4
     ```

-If you follow the above workflow and instruction correctly, you should notice the interservice communication between participating microservices.
+If you follow the above workflow and instructions correctly, you should notice the interservice communication between participating microservices.

 ## Compensating (Rollback) Transaction in Choreograhpy pattern